 Will the AHN Cancer Help Line try to direct me to another doctor?

-If I am seeing an AHN doctor, can the AHN Cancer Help Line oncology nurses see my records?
+I have an AHN doctor, can the oncology nurse see my records?

 The AHN Cancer Help Line does not replace a physician’s care, and callers will be referred back to their oncologist whenever appropriate.
 AHN Cancer Help Line nurses do not make diagnoses or deliver prognoses.
 For current AHN patients, this service is provided in addition to the AHN Cancer Institute Navigation Program.